The Blue Bird (Stanford): Music and verse form

 Partsongs are often strophic and written for multiple voices in a homophonic texture, with occasional rhythmic variation between the upper and lower voices.
 They are intended to be sung in intimate settings.
-"The Blue Bird" is in the key of G-flat major and is scored for an ensemble in five parts: soprano, divided altos, tenor, and bass.
+"The Blue Bird" is in the key of G-flat major and is scored for an SAATB ensemble (although the soprano line is often sung as a solo with the soprano and alto in the choir singing the first and second alto lines respectively).
 A typical performance lasts around four minutes, varying for each conductor.

 The piece is strophic with two stanzas which have similar harmonic treatment.
 The first four bars are repeated at the end, acting as a short coda.
 The harmony frequently emphasises secondary sevenths and closely-spaced intervals, such as the major second which features frequently in the piece.
 The final chord is a seventh based on the supertonic (A-flat), while the soprano's final "blue" is suspended.
 This deliberate absence of resolution creates, in the words of Jeremy Dibble, "an inimitable version of the eternal."

 "The Blue Bird" uses harmonic, rhythmic and other elements of the music to depict the imagery of the poem.
 The soprano part plays an important role in illustrating the blue bird itself.
 Dibble interprets the wide range of the soprano line as illustrating "the bird's free flight across the lake", and the repeated instances of the word "blue" on an E-flat as the bird "hovering".
 As for other imagery, Paul Rodmell writes that the slowly-moving nature of the music (larghetto tranquillo, or rather slow) depicts "a perfect picture of a still, hot day".
 He also compares the nature of the work to Vaughan Williams's The Lark Ascending (1914), a piece for violin and orchestra in which the music also depicts a bird in flight and natural scenery.

 Text

 Coleridge's poem was originally published in 1897 with the French title L'Oiseau Bleu.
 It was published under the pseudonym "Anodos", which is taken from the novel Phantastes by George MacDonald and can be interpreted to mean "Wanderer".
 "The Blue Bird" was one of many poems published posthumously under Coleridge's own name in 1908, after she died prematurely the previous year aged 45.

 The lake lay blue below the hill.O'er it, as I looked, there flewAcross the waters, cold and still,A bird whose wings were palest blue.

 The sky above was blue at last,The sky beneath me blue in blue.A moment, ere the bird had passed,It caught his image as he flew.

+The song is widely believed to refer to the American Bluebird, but the text clearly describes the typical behaviour of the Eurasian Kingfisher, whose intense blue colour delights as it flies low and fast over open water, exactly as the song describes.